Predictors of Upward Mobility for Fresno, California

 Notes: The California Department of Public Health (CDPH) defines preterm births as “births delivered at less than 37 completed weeks of gestation, based on the obstetric estimate of gestation.”
 The denominator of this rate is defined as all live births to California resident mothers/parents who give birth.
 This dashboard follows the CDPH’s recommendation of using 3-year aggregated data because single-year data estimates are unreliable at the county scale.
 We report the middle year of the 3-year data, so, the 2015 data comes from 2014-2016, for example.

-“AIAN” stands for “American Indian and Alaska Natives.”
-“NHPI” stands for “Native Hawaiian and Pacific Islanders.”
+“AIAN” stands for “American Indians and Alaska Natives.”
+“NHPI” stands for “Native Hawaiians and Pacific Islanders.”

 Suggested Citation: California Department of Public Health, Center for Family Health, Maternal, Child and Adolescent Health Division, Preterm Birth Dashboard, Last Modified February 2024. go.cdph.ca.gov/Preterm-Birth-Dashboard